By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 Keep your stress levels down / effectively manage your stress

 Like bad fats, toxins, and sugar (what I call “the Villains In Your Body”), emotional stress inflames your arteries, through constant stress hormone release.
-Managing stress is such a huge part of an anti-inflammatory lifestyle, I’ve dedicated a whole section at HeartMD to it – you can read all sorts of articles about the effects of stress and how to manage it here.
-I’ve also just published an ebook about stress.
+Managing stress is such a huge part of an anti-inflammatory lifestyle, I’ve dedicated a whole section at HeartMD to it – you can read all sorts of articles about the effects of stress and how to manage it here, or download my ebook about stress.

 As with Stress, I cannot underestimate the importance of detoxification to keep inflammation at bay: avoid toxins and detoxify through the foods you eat, exercise, sweating and other methods – learn more about detox here.